-Capitalization of deferred acquisition costs - The Company has entered into agreements to acquire a company holding mineral projects.
+Capitalization of deferred acquisition costs - The Company has entered into an agreement to acquire a company holding mineral projects.
 The expenditures incurred on the mineral projects are being accounted for as advances toward the purchase of a company interest in accordance with IFRS 10 and capitalized to the statement of financial position.
-Upon attaining control of such companies, the Company will consolidate as subsidiaries.
+Upon attaining control of the company, the Company will consolidate it as a subsidiary.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2019 (Expressed in Canadian dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2020 (Expressed in Canadian dollars)